akrios-d/rag-llm/README.md

 CONFLUENCE_PAGE_IDS=
 MANTIS_API_URL=
 MANTIS_API_KEY=
+USE_HISTORY=False
+USE_MANTIS=False
+USE_CONFLUENCE=False
+USE_MULTIQUERY=True
 ```
 This configuration setup ensures flexibility and ease of integration with various data sources, databases, and machine learning models.

 ---

+### Choosing Document Sources and Options

+You can configure which document sources and features you want to use via environment variables.
+These settings apply to both the CLI and API versions.

 ## Running the CLI Version